2021-2022 Flu Season: Flu Shots Available September 15, 2021 – May 31, 2022

-Beginning September 15, 2021, flu vaccines are available at no cost to eligible Veterans at more than 70,000 in-network community providers nationwide.
+Beginning September 15, 2021, no-cost flu vaccines are available to eligible Veterans at more than 70,000 in-network community providers nationwide.

 Getting a Flu Vaccine: Four Steps

 Step 4: Get Vaccine

 Community care flu shots are available to eligible Veterans who:

 - Are enrolled in the VA health care system AND